Emergency Medicine Nurse Practitioner Jobs in USA with Visa Sponsorship

 Can Emergency Medicine Nurse Practitioners qualify for EB-3 green cards?

 Yes, through both EB-3 professional and EB-3 skilled worker categories.
 The professional category requires your MSN degree, while skilled worker requires two years of experience.
-Many hospitals sponsor EB-3 petitions simultaneously with H-1B applications to start the green card process immediately.
+Many hospitals sponsor EB-3 petitions simultaneously with H-1B visa applications to start the green card process immediately.

 What if my nursing degree is from outside the United States?